Severence Package: Everything You Need to Know

 Employers are not required to provide severance pay under the law.
 Many choose to provide it to those employees who are laid off or terminated, however.
 The Worker Adjustment and Training Notification act (WARN) provides some protection for employees who are facing layoffs.

-Under the WARN act, businesses with over 100 staff who are preparing for major layoffs are required to provide 60 days of notice of the closure of the company or any large department.
+Under the WARN act, businesses with over 100 staff members who are preparing for major layoffs are required to provide 60 days of notice of the closure of the company or any large department.
 Failure to give this notice entitles employees to severance pay.
 Employees who are fired without notice may be eligible for severance pay, but this is considered a highly discretionary situation.

 Breaking Down "Severance Package"